appflower/appflower-docs/getstarted/4_0_customize_appearance.md

 Regarding design changes, it is also good to know about the directory web/images/famfamfam.
 This can be found in all AppFlower packages, and it holds hundreds of high quality icons.
 This will come in handy for Studio customizations as well as building start menus and desktop links (see below).
 Whenever you need a new icon, look here first!

-NOTE: Caution!
+NOTICE: : Caution!
 Modify any of the CSS files only if you know what you're doing!
 Mistakes can cause problems in your Studio interface and may result in broken design!
 If you're not familiar with CSS yet, but you're eager to customize, you can learn more from <a href="http://w3schools.com/css/default.asp">http://w3schools.com/css/default.asp</a>.
 This is short and very well written introduction on CSS (Cascading Style Sheets).
 You should read this at least before modifying anything!

 Once you've finished CSS tweaking, go back to the Editors tab.
 We're gonna have a look at the other 2 editors now.

-NOTE: Did you know that you can switch back to the Theme Designer panel from any editor, by hitting the small Theme button in the top right corner?
+NOTICE: : Did you know that you can switch back to the Theme Designer panel from any editor, by hitting the small Theme button in the top right corner?
 Try it now!

 # Start Menu Editor
-<div style="clear:both;"></div>

 <div class="image_medium" style="float:right;"><a href="/uploads/book/praticalcrm/menueditor.PNG" rel="prettyPhoto" title=""><img alt="Start Menu Editor" src="/uploads/book/praticalcrm/menueditor.PNG" hspace="5" vspace="5"></a></div>
 If your AppFlower application uses the Desktop theme, you can use this editor to add items to the Windows-like start menu (located in the bottom left corner of the desktop).